Helbiz Inc. (NASDAQ:HLBZ) stock crossing the finish line today

 Helbiz Inc. (NASDAQ: HLBZ) Ownership Details

-Dec 30, 2022, it was reported that the Company’s largest institutional holder is Credit Suisse Ag/ holding total of 1.92 million shares that make 0.78% of the company’s total number of shares and are currently priced at 0.22 million.
+Sep 29, 2022, it was reported that the Company’s largest institutional holder is Credit Suisse AG holding total of 1.92 million shares that make 0.84% of the company’s total number of shares and are currently priced at 0.68 million.

-The securities firm Bank Of New York Mellon Corporation holds 0.86 million shares of HLBZ, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 0.35%, and the holding percentage of shares is valued at 98549.0.
+The securities firm Vanguard Group, Inc. (The) holds 0.49 million shares of HLBZ, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 0.22%, and the holding percentage of shares is valued at 0.17 million.

 An overview of Helbiz Inc.’s technicals